Medically reviewed by Drugs.com. Last updated on Jan 4, 2021.

 A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.

-You may also receive medicines (eg, acetaminophen, dexamethasone, diphenhydramine) to help prevent allergic reactions to the injection.
+You may also receive other medicines (eg, allergy medicine, fever medicine, steroids) to help prevent unwanted effects to the injection.

 Precautions while using Cyramza

 It is very important that your doctor check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for unwanted effects.

-Using this medicine while you are pregnant can harm an unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 3 months after the last dose.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 months after the last dose.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 This medicine may increase your risk of bleeding and cause delay in wound healing.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Check with your doctor immediately if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.

 You may also need to monitor your blood pressure at home during treatment with ramucirumab.
 If you notice any changes to your normal blood pressure, call your doctor right away.

-This medicine may cause infusion-related reactions.
-These can be life-threatening and require immediate medical attention.
+This medicine may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness while you are receiving this medicine.